shujathkhan/RHPR/README.md

 generator network for generating the correct and incorrect data and dynamically classifying them.
-We tested the entire working model using a real-time video feed of various environments, the model proves to be highly accurate.
+We tested the entire working model using a real-time video feed of various environments, the model proves to be highly accurate.</span>